Generic Name: memantine hydrochloride

-- Do not use any tablets of memantine hydrochloride that are damaged or show signs of tampering.
+- Do not use any tablet of memantine hydrochloride that is damaged or show signs of tampering.

-- If you forget to take one dose of memantine hydrochloride tablet, do not double up on the next dose.
+- If you forget to take one dose of memantine hydrochloride tablets, do not double up on the next dose.
 You should take only the next dose as scheduled.

 - If you have forgotten to take memantine hydrochloride tablets for several days, you should not take the next dose until you talk to your doctor.

-- If you take too much memantine hydrochloride tablets, call your doctor or poison control center at 1-800-222-1222 right away, or go to the nearest hospital emergency room.
+- If you take too many memantine hydrochloride tablets, call your doctor or poison control center at 1-800-222-1222 right away, or go to the nearest hospital emergency room.